Butler Art Home

 The Butler is located in Youngstown, Ohio, in Mahoning County, and receives no revenues from the city or county.
 The Butler charges no admission fee at the main location or at its branch museums, and relies on contributions from the community and the nation to meet its cultural mission.
 How you can help

-The Butler also operates a satellite facility in nearby Trumbull County.
+The Butler Art also operates a satellite facility in nearby Trumbull County.
 The Butler’s Trumbull branch, funded in part by Foundation Medici, focuses on important international artists whose works have profoundly influenced America, as well as exhibitions of works by contemporary master painters and sculptors.
 CLICK HERE to learn more about the Butler.